Vyral/base-template/_posts/2019-08-12-we-want-to-feature-your-services-on-nates-list.md

 **If you feel like you can bring value to buyers and/or sellers in the Valley, we want to know about you.** Here’s what I’d like you to do: Fill out this form and let us know what services you specialize in and what area of the Valley you work in.
 We have clients Valley-wide, and we’d be happy to point them in your direction.&nbsp;

-After serving our local market for more than 33 years and owning RE/MAX Professionals for 19 of those years, **we have so many happy clients calling us everyday to inquire about specific services they need.** &nbsp;
+After serving our local market for more than thirty-three years and owning RE/MAX Professionals for nineteen of those years, **we have so many happy clients calling us everyday to inquire about specific services they need.** &nbsp;

 {% include pullquote.html %}